Back to Blog

 A bar that catches an over-pouring problem after one week loses one week of margin.
 A bar that catches it at the monthly accounting review loses four weeks.
 At scale, that difference is often the gap between a profitable month and a loss.

 If you are tracking pour cost weekly, you can correlate spikes to specific shifts, specific staff, specific events, or specific products.
 That context is what turns a number into an action.
-A monthly pour cost figure just tells you something went wrong — it rarely tells you what or when.
+A monthly pour cost figure just tells you something went wrong.
+It rarely tells you what or when.

 How to Bring Your Pour Cost Down